 Children can’t be included into a parent’s private health insurance, each child should have a separate insurance contract in his name.

-Newborns can be ensured only after they are cleared to leave the hospital.
+Newborns can be insured only after they are cleared to leave the hospital.

 Minimal requirements for the insurance contract are listed in Zákon č.
 326/1999 Sb. § 180j , no real regulations apart from that.